Human Nature (Gary Clail On-U Sound System song): Chart performance

+"Human Nature" peaked at number ten on the UK Singles Chart, number three on the Music Week UK Dance Singles chart and number one on the Record Mirror Club Chart.
+It also reached number 27 in Ireland and number 69 in the Netherlands.
+On the Eurochart Hot 100, the single peaked at number 29 in April 1991.
+Outside Europe, it peaked at number 38 in Australia.

 Critical reception

-Pan-European magazine Music & Media deemed it an "outstanding" song from the Emotional Hooligan album.
+Andrew Smith from Melody Maker named 'Human Nature' Single of the Week, writing, "The surprise is that this is, in essence, a house groove fed through the On-U blender and wrapped raucously round a sample of Martin Luther King declaring: "There's something wrong with human nature..."
+It's a big, vibrant linear thing, which kicks like a 12-gauge and locks onto its ultimately enthralling climax from the first, like a modern day 'Bolero' (only, of course, much less dull)."
+Pan-European magazine Music & Media complimented it as an "outstanding" song from the Emotional Hooligan album.
 James Hamilton from Music Week called it a "bassily chugging angry roller".

 James Brown from NME described it as "another electrifying club track that brings the old On-U Sound up to date and bullies the social conscience with its words.
 Boxheads will recognize its staple technique as being the Snub signature tune, but of course there's more.
 Comic strip-per Lana Pellay adds a Bacchanalian chorus call, and Sherwood and Oakenfold do the business at the controls.
 Light, tight, and destined to beat up the charts.
 The man has presence."
-Record Mirror picked it as Single of the Week.
-Jack Barron wrote, "With all the momentum of a nailbomb explosion in the privates, Gary Clail spins once more into orbit riding on the back of a stellar keyboard riff, which you'll instantly recognise as the theme tune to 'Snub TV'".
+Record Mirror also named it Single of the Week.
+An editor, Jack Barron, wrote, "With all the momentum of a nailbomb explosion in the privates, Gary Clail spins once more into orbit riding on the back of a stellar keyboard riff, which you'll instantly recognise as the theme tune to Snub TV".
 He added, "As a purely physical club experience, 'Human Nature' is like strapping yourself to a roller-coaster that suddenly leaves the rails."